 Webmail refers to any email service you can access through your web browser (think Internet Explorer or Google Chrome).
 Some of the most well-known webmail providers include Gmail, Outlook.com (formerly known as Hotmail), and Yahoo!
 Mail.

 All of these services are free to use.
-And because you can access them through your web browser, you can check your email just about anywhere—at home, at work, or on the go!
+Because you can access them through your web browser, you can check your email just about anywhere—at home, at work, or on the go!

 Providing email service isn't a big priority for many ISPs; as a result, the technology they use isn't always up to date, which introduces some potential problems.
 For example: